 - Lift your hips into the air.

-- Hold this position for 30 seconds and repeat 4 times per side, per session.
+- Hold this position for 30 seconds, then repeat 4 times per side per session.
 Complete 3 or more sessions per week.

 Works Cited